top of page

 Introduction

-We are thrilled to share the exciting news that our inaugural nationwide coding competition, Coders' Coliseum 2024, is open.
-Organized by Kids for Kids Toronto Coding Club, this event is open to all children residing in Canada, aged 4 to 18 years, and the best part – it's free!
+We are thrilled to share the exciting news that our nationwide coding competition, Coders' Coliseum 2025, is open.
+Organized by Kids for Kids Toronto Coding Club, this event is open to all children residing in Canada, aged 4 to 18 years, and the best part – only $25/competition!
 Here are the key details:

 1. Competition Rounds: